New England 100 Highest List ↓ |

 Coordinates: 44°06'11" North 71°26'05" West

-Rating: Very Difficult - The miles on the Signal Ridge Trail & the Carrigain Notch Trail are easy, but the bushwhack to the summit is very difficult, steep and strenuous.
+Rating: How do the ratings work?
+Very Difficult - The miles on the Signal Ridge Trail & the Carrigain Notch Trail are easy, but the bushwhack to the summit is very difficult, steep and strenuous.
 It does not always have a herd path.

 Features: Bushwhack, no views on the summit, but great views on the rock field during the bushwhack.